Slackervaara/elder_launcher/README.md

 Elder Launcher supports pinning favorite apps and contacts to the homescreen for quick access.

+This modification contains a Help Screen and also the apk is for up to android 15.

 <span>

 <img src="/elderlauncher2.png" height="350" alt="Homescreen with favourite apps and Help Screen">